Logo Decentralized Social Network

 Moera API is made to be universal.
 It allows the client to present the user’s data in any form, making it possible to create different social networks with different interfaces and social mechanics.
 If some social network becomes outdated and boring, the user may switch to another one by simply installing a different client.
 All data on the server’s side will be left untouched.

-And social networks is not the only usage of the Moera node, it is just one of the infinite number of applications.
-The node may become a file or document storage, a photo galley, a notebook, a password manager and so on.
-And if you have a smart device, it would be much more secure to connect it to your Moera node and store your personal data on it, instead of somewhere in the device manufacture’s private cloud.
+And social networks are not the only use of the Moera node; this is just one of an infinite number of applications.
+The node may become a file or document storage, a photo gallery, a notebook, a password manager, and so on.
+And if you have a smart device, it would be much more secure to connect it to your Moera node and store your personal data on it, instead of somewhere in the device manufacturer’s private cloud.

 * These pages describe the planned functionality.
 The current implementation may lack a part of it.